DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

 # My own test case

-In order to dive deeper into the subject, I wanted to try a test case on my own (with the help of [Jonathan](https://github.com/jviquerat) at the beginning though).
+In order to dive deeper into the subject, I wanted to try a test case on my own (with the help of [Jonathan Viquerat](https://scholar.google.fr/citations?user=guoJL5UAAAAJ&hl=fr) at the beginning though).
 We took inspiration from [this paper](https://hal.archives-ouvertes.fr/hal-01082600v2) and considered a simple case: a laminar flow past a square.
 Now, it is convenient to compute the drag of this square (in this very set-up).

 However, the question asked by [the paper](https://hal.archives-ouvertes.fr/hal-01082600v2) was: if we add a tiny cylinder, somewhere close to the square, could we be able to reduce the total drag of both the square and the small cylinder?